msanaullahsahar/adhan/README.md

 # Adhan Automation.
 Prayer calls using Home Assistant and Google Home Mini

 This guide is written especially for newbies who have just a google-home-mini and are trying to make it call for adhan.
-A lot of people have already done this and thanks goes to @porankazi for his efforts.
-However even reading all posts on this forum related to adhan automation, I honestly admit that I remained unable to follow instruction and couldn't get any success.
+A lot of people have already done this, however even reading all posts on the internet related to adhan automation, I honestly admit that I remained unable to follow instruction and couldn't get any success.
 I watched a lot of tutorials on Home Assistant and made myself familiarize with HassIO platform.
 By doing so I got to a point where I can install HassIO platform on my Raspberry Pi Zero W and automate adhan using my google home mini.

 > To follow this tutorial, you must have;